tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 5. Act upon the results of those `MultiRecord` `Measures` to prioritize and direct `Quality Control` efforts (or filter records for `Quality Assurance`).

 This separation on `Resource Type` (`SingleRecord` or `MultiRecord`) is important: it keeps each `SingleRecord` Test atomic and easy to implement, while providing a consistent, standards-aligned way to summarize results for dataset-level decision making.

+See also [Framework Competency Questions](../supplement/index.md#24-framework-competency-questions-non-normative) in the Supplement for examples of sparql queries that select the set of `SingleRecord` `Validations` associated by `Policy` with a `Use Case`.

 #### 8.1.2 Two common patterns of MultiRecord Measures